Garmin Fishfinder

 $1,500+GPSMAP® Mid-High EndUHD™ sonar, radar integration, autopilot control

-Tip: Factor in costs for mapping upgrades, microSD cards, and NMEA 2000® cabling when budgeting.
+Tip: Budget for mapping upgrades, microSD cards, and NMEA 2000® cabling costs.

 3. Installation & Setup